Committing/cube.puzzles.io/readme.md

 ⚠️ Looking at values/colors beneath the code is forbidden.
 (It won't help you solve it)

-🔴 clue: interracting with red color shows "AI" as text (Red is out of control.
-Ignore it.)
+🔴 clue: interracting with red color shows "AI" as text (Red is out of control. ignore it)

 ## installation